Ancient Gold (and occasional silver!) Coins

 BC.
 RSC 27, Sear 349.
 Legionary denarii is the modern name for a

-series of Roman silver denarius coins issued by Mark Antony in the eastern Med
+series of Roman silver denarius coins issued by Mark Antony in the eastern

-to the Battle of Actium.
-They were
+the lead up to the Battle of Actium.

-struck for one purpose only - to pay the legionary soldiers.
-This coin is Legion II - present in the British
+They were struck for one purpose only - to pay the legionary

-invasion force of the imperial propraetor Aulus Plautius in AD43, during which
+present in the British invasion force of the imperial propraetor Aulus Plautius

-it was placed under the command of the young legionary legate Titus Flavius
+in AD43, during which it was placed under the command of the young legionary

-Vespasianus, later to become emperor.
-Twenty
+legate Titus Flavius Vespasianus, later to become emperor.
+Twenty Three legions were honoured in this

 makes very interesting reading as it attempts to focus in on the individual who